umaritimus/mssql/README.md

 ## Changelog

-For updates please see the [changelog](CHANGELOG.md)
+For updates please see the [changelog](https://github.com/umaritimus/mssql/blob/master/CHANGELOG.md)

 ## Limitations

 * Currently this module only works on Microsoft Windows platform.
+* It has only been tested with `Microsoft SQL Server 2017, Developer edition`
+* It has been developed and tested using `Open Source Puppet 5.5.10` and `pdk 1.7.0`

 ## Development

 Use Pull Requests to contribute code, please!
-Please see [description of how this was developed](CONTRIBUTING.md)
+Please see [description of how this was developed](https://github.com/umaritimus/mssql/blob/master/CONTRIBUTING.md)